Rental Guides · Last updated 2 June 2026

 Poniente~€600/mo15-25 minSea view seekers

-La Alcaidesa~€700/moCar neededPremium, car-dependent
+Alcaidesa~€700/moCar neededPremium, car-dependent

 What to Expect When Renting in La Linea

 Landlords in La Linea increasingly accept Gibraltar workers as tenants.
-A Gibraltar pay stub is usually sufficient proof of income.
-Some landlords prefer several months rent upfront from renters without Spanish residency, though this is negotiable.
+A Gibraltar employment contract and recent payslips are usually sufficient proof of income.
+Some landlords may ask for a larger deposit or several months upfront if you do not have Spanish residency, though this is negotiable.

 The Bottom Line